Terms

 Semantics

-when is the following syntax sugar:
+when is the following syntactic sugar:

 when cond {